-Seatbelt warning light and chime
+■ Seatbelt warning light and chime

-Your vehicle is equipped with a seatbelt warning device at the driver's and front passenger's seat.
-With the ignition switch turned to the "ON" position, this device reminds the driver and front passenger to fasten their seatbelts by illuminating the warning lights in the locations indicated below and sounding a chime.
+Your vehicle is equipped with a seatbelt warning device at the driver's and front passenger's seat, as required by current safety standards.

+With the ignition switch turned to the "ON" position, this device reminds the driver and front passenger to fasten their seat-belts by illuminating the warning lights in the locations indicated in the following illustration and sounding a chime.